ALE-NAT/Automation-Projects/09-OSFAR OmniSwitch Factory Reset Script/readme.md

 Step 2

-copy osfar.sh on the /flash directory of the OmniSwitch
+Copy osfar.sh on the /flash directory of the OmniSwitch.
+This can be done using FTP or by using a USB memory stick.

 Step 3